-- On-premises Exchange servers are either Exchange 2013 (recommended) or Exchange 2010. - Active Directory is on premises, which is required to work with Cisco TMS. - All users are in the same environment (on premises or Office 365) as the room mailboxes they will book, and the WebEx Scheduling Mailbox, if applicable.
+- On-premises Exchange servers are either Exchange 2013 (recommended) or Exchange 2010. - Active Directory is on premises, which is required to work with Cisco TMS.
+Cisco TMSXE must access the same Active Directory as Cisco TMS. - All users are in the same environment (on premises or Office 365) as the room mailboxes they will book, and the WebEx Scheduling Mailbox, if applicable.
 This is due to a Microsoft limitation on hybrid deployments.
 Note that the same service user can be used cross premises.
-For more information on these Microsoft limitations, see the Microsoft support article Cross-premises Calendar editing is unavailable in a hybrid deployment of Exchange Online in Office 365 and on-premises Exchange Server.
+For more information on these Microsoft limitations, see the Microsoft support article Cross-premises Calendar editing in a hybrid deployment of Exchange Online in Office 365 and on-premises Exchange Server (Exchange hybrid deployment considerations).